WangWenhao0716/ISC-Track1-Submission/Test/README.md

 ## Ensemble methods

+***Note that though ensemble methods are performed to all images together, it can be also apply to the circumstance that when there are only a query and a reference image by adjusting the threshold.***

 ### How to gather the 3 results getting from 152, 50, ibn models (AQ + OR).

 ### How to gather the 3 results getting from 152, 50, ibn models (OQ + AR).